How to use Chromecast on PC and laptop

 Streaming TV shows and music from your smartphone or tablet is great – and what the Chromecast is designed for – but you can also use Chromecasts to stream stuff from your PC or laptop as well.

-For services such as Netflix and Spotify, the process is the same as on your phone or tablet: Just look for the magic Google Cast logo (it’s usually displayed within the video player embedded in the web page) and click it when you see it.
+For services such as Netflix and Spotify, the process is the same as on your phone or tablet: Just click on the ‘Cast’ icon we’ve reviewed above.

 Here’s how to do it:

 Step 1Fire up your Chrome browser and install the Google Cast extension from the Chrome Web Store.

 Step 2Click the Google Cast icon to the right of the address bar and select your Chromecast from the list.
 The tab should now appear on the TV.